 - Pedagogical benefits.
 Discussion of the benefits of teaching reproducible research methods.
 These benefits have to do both with developing the professional skills of the next generation of researchers, and with reinforcing fundamental principles of inquiry, argument, and integrity that are essential elements in the education of all students, regardless of their later career paths.

-The workshop will be software-neutral, in the sense that all the methods presented can be implemented with any programmable statistical package--e.g., Stata, R, SPSS, SAS, Matlab, and many others.
+The workshops are software-neutral, in the sense that all the methods presented can be implemented with any programmable statistical package--e.g., Stata, R, SPSS, SAS, Matlab, and many others.
 Of necessity, the demonstrations and examples will be conducted with particular programs, but they are easily adapted to any other programmable package.

 IMPORTANT NOTE: Despite this neutrality with respect to which particular software is used, the use of some programmable statistical package is essential.
 The methods presented at the workshop are not applicable in settings in which students work with their data in Excel or other spreadsheets, or in which students rely on the drop-down menus available in some programs.

 Instructors whose students use spreadsheets or drop-down menus, but who wish to wean them from those tools and teach them to work with editable scripts instead, are welcome at the workshop and may find much it valuable.
-For instructors in situations in which switching from spreadsheets and drop-down menus to editable scripts is undesirable or impossible, the workshop will have have little to offer.
+The workshop does not have much to offer for situations in which switching from spreadsheets and drop-down menus to editable scripts is not feasible.

 - Evidence of a candidate’s commitment to incorporating principles and practices of transparency and reproducibility into their own teaching and/or supervision of student research.